hron84/android-app/README.md

 This application is just a launcher for Android SDK and AVD manager application.

-For building launcher, please read INSTALL file.
+For building launcher, please read INSTALL.md file.

 Known Limitations
 -----------------